 The Acute Pain Service (APS) is committed to reducing postoperative pain and assisting with the early phases of rehabilitation from orthopedic surgery.
 APS provides safe and effective pain management for all surgical patients.

 The APS consists of a specialized team of clinicians with expertise in postoperative pain control, including anesthesiologists, nurses with specialized training in pain management, and pharmacists.
 These physicians are all members of our Critical Care Team.
-Depending on your medical history and specific case, physicians from the Pain Management Service may be consulted as well.
+Depending on your medical history and specific case, physicians from the Pain Management Division may be consulted as well.

 APS provides state-of-the-art postoperative pain control both regarding analgesic medications and in the techniques used to administer them.
 An anesthesiologist and a nurse from APS visit each patient on the service once or twice per day.
 If questions, concerns, or problems arise, a physician from the team is in-house 24 hours a day, seven days a week.